Skylar-Brockbank/Capstone/Additional Ideas.md

 __**Streatchier Goals**__
 * give the user the ability to add additional noise maps
 * give the user a table that they can use to controll the presentation of their custom noise maps
+* cropping the map to the known world

 __**Streatchyest Goals**__
 * Player View